cjdelisle/cjdns/doc/djc_layer_model.md

 and no data at this layer or below it can be accessed by the switches due to a CryptoAuth header which begins this layer.
-Since the width of a CryptoSessionHeader depends on the state of the CryptoAuth session represented, a router should only forward packets to another router after the CryptoAuth session with that router has entered into the ESTABLISHED state in to prevent fluctuating MTU.
+Since the width of a CryptoSessionHeader depends on the state of the CryptoAuth session represented, a router should only forward packets to another router after the CryptoAuth session with that router has entered into the ESTABLISHED state in order to prevent fluctuating MTU.

-    [ CryptoSessionHeader ][ InterRouter ]
+    [ CryptoSessionHeader ]

-NOTE: In versions previous to v9, InterRouter was omitted.

 ### LayerC Control Packet
 In order for switches to send error and other control messages, a branch of *LayerC* exists which